The Ending of Noor by Nnedi Okorafor

 Review of Noor

-Noor is a story of self realization as both AO and DNA connect to and learn about their histories in order to be able to fight for and defend their future and that of countless other people.
-While we get to know both main characters, AO has the stronger, more well-defined identity.
+Noor is a story of self-realization as both AO and DNA connect to and learn about their histories in order to be able to fight for and defend their future and that of countless other people.
+While we get to know both main characters, AO has a stronger, more well-defined identity.
 This is no surprise given the words of the prophet, Baba Sola.

 The blend of science and what AO calls juju honors the traditions of Nigeria while adding a science fiction component.
 We don’t know exactly how AO was able to accomplish all that she did so there is a hint of mystery as well.
 Regardless, Noor presents an opportunity to consider parallels in our current day experience.
 Like in the book, huge swaths of land in Africa are owned by multiple countries around the world.
 In this case, energy is one more African resource.

 Curiously, I don’t find the details of what caused the Red Eye to be so surprising.
 That made the ending of the book anti-climatic in some ways, but the journey was worth it.
 I’m all for defeating greed and evil.
 And if you’re the kind of person who enjoys a few loose ends, there will be lots of questions for you to ask yourself once the book ends.
 You can have fun deciding what’s next for several communities and individuals.
 Rich fodder for fan fiction. 😀

 Okorafor weaves an engaging story of love and loss, entwined with capitalistic greed.
 While the landscape is stark, I imagine that it has beauty.
 Ironically, I was in Mauritania as I read this book, in the Sahel desert.
 The sky has been grey with dust all week, and I feel a bit closer to AO and DNA than I ordinarily would be.